EngineeringWithWhitt/Arduino/README.md

 # Arduino
-A Collection of Arduino Projects that build off eachother so you can find your own solution.
-All code should have Easy-To-Read Comments Intended for Absolute Beginners.
+A collection of Arduino projects that build off eachother so you can find your own solution.
+All code should have Easy-To-Read comments, intended for absolute Beginners.
 Let's learn something together.